 - s_status: This folder contains status updates from the source side to the target side.
 Status updates appear as a fixed name file that is periodically updated.
 This file lists the last processed target status file.
 It receives the t_status/cccccccc.fcs file.
 These files are deleted when the file-channel source endpoint finishes reading the file.
 You can configure the file-channel source to keep the files, if necessary.
-See Setting advanced properties for more information.
+See Setting advanced connection properties for more information.

 t_status: This folder contains status updates from the target side to the source side.
 Status updates appear as an infinite set of data files that are created according to a specific schedule.
 These files are sent from the target by the source.
 The folder contains also a fixed name file that is updated with the last created status file name.
 It contains the following file: